 I went on to point out that America fought the first war to secure our freedom from England.

-“You mean the United States has not always been the United states?” he asked.
+“You mean the United States has not always been?” he asked.

 “No Indeed.
 In fact, both America and Ghana have been colonies of England.”